jleveau/boolean_quizz/README.md

 ### 'npm run-script bugs [nb_bugs ...]
 Instantiate a configuration file describing bugs.
-This configuration file is read by the application to introduce "bugs" in the application for example :
+This configuration file is read by the application to introduce "bugs"

+for example :
     npm run-script bugs 10 0 0 1

-creates bugs for a quizz of 10 questions.
-With 0 bugs of level 0, 0 bugs of level 1 and 1 bug of level 2 The level of the bugged determine the number of conditions to trigger the bug.
+This command creates bugs for a quizz of 10 questions, with :
+0 bug of level 0
+0 bug of level 1
+1 bug of level 2.

+The level of the bug determine the number of conditions to trigger the bug.

-The configuration file looks like :
+The generated configuration file looks like :

 {
     "question": 8,